bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/m/MinimumPowerOfSingleChannel_3F01Zd0gfCOQlFpSU3C2Fh/Documentation.md

-Indicates the minimum power of a single channel of the open transport network (OTN) system.
+Indicates the minimum power of a single channel of the transport equipment.